Apple iPhone 7 full review

 Playback is not only higher quality, but is also louder, and we can even feel bass emanating from what sounds/feels like the screen itself.
 While it's hard to notice the jump in audio quality when listening to streamed music, we especially noticed the richer tones when receiving text messages using the same tone we'd used on our old iPhone.
 It was much clearer, louder and crisper than ever before, making even the annoying text message jingle sound rather good.

-The Home button on the iPhone 7 is odd - not necessarily bad per se, but unexpected.
+If you are moving up from an older iPhone, the Home button on the iPhone 7 feels odd - not necessarily bad per se, but unexpected.
 And in a fundamental user interface tool like this one, a control you'll be using frequently, that can be off-putting.

 The iPhone 7's Home button is not like that.
 You can tell at once that something is up: there's physical feedback, sure, and that's important to making a control satisfying to use, but it feels different.
 The designers have essentially given up on the pretence that you're clicking a button physically.
 It feels like you're pressing on a piece of unmoving glass, and something elsewhere in the object is buzzing promptly in response.